glowlabs-org/gca-backend/README.md

 Mutexes are not allowed to stack.
 At no point in time should two mutexes be held at once.

+Mutexes must be locked and unlocked from the same context.
+It is not okay to lock a mutex, then call a function which will unlock that mutex on its own.
+If a mutex is locked, the reviewer must be able to see the location where the unlock occurs and must be able to appraise the correctness of the unlock without reading any other code.

 Exported methods of objects are assumed to require locking a mutex.
 Therefore, the implementation of these methods cannot assume that the caller is protecting them against race conditions.
 Further, callers must assume that the exported